Middle school band teacher charged with sex crimes fired by New Hanover County Schools

 The board met Saturday morning and held a lengthy closed session before voting unanimously to terminate Frank’s employment.
 Representatives from New Hanover County were on hand to provide support for the board.

-The board approved both a resolution in favor of the termination, as well as the termination letter, which was later provided to the media.
+The board approved both a resolution in favor of the termination, as well as the termination letter, both of which were later provided to the media.

 The now former teacher faces six charges of felonious indecent liberties with a child, and six of felonious indecent liberties with a student by a teacher.
 Each charge of indecent liberties with a child carries a maximum sentence of 59 months in prison if convicted.
 The charges for indecent liberties with a student carry a penalty of two years each.